Learn how to connect your Jira Cloud or Jira self-hosted account to Flow.

 Flow integrates with Jira Cloud, Jira Data Center, and Jira Server.
 Project data is available from Jira Software and Jira Work Management products.
 While projects from Jira Service Management will appear on the Ticket projects page, they can't be processed by Flow.

-How to connect with Jira
+Connecting to Jira

-To connect Flow with Jira:
+To connect Flow to Jira:

 - Click Settings in the top navigation of Flow.